EU carmakers warn Brussels tech push risks higher costs and delays

 EU Eases Energy, Tyre Labels for Consumers

-gdeltproject.org · about 2 hours ago
+gdeltproject.org · 10 days ago

 ¿Cuánto encarecerá las compras online la tasa Shein que entrará en vigor el 1 de julio?
 A partir del próximo 1 de julio el comercio electrónico en la Unión Europea experimentará una transformación que afectará directamente al bolsillo de los consumidores.
 Leer